Developing and establishing an enrolment scheme

 The network of schools does not include early learning services, but our planning for growth in the network takes early childhood education (ECE) roll data into account to make sure nearby primary schools are ready for any potential increase in enrolment numbers.

-The Ministry should factor early learning services into its planning conversations when a new enrolment scheme, or a change to an existing one, is proposed.
+We should factor early learning services into its planning conversations when a new enrolment scheme, or a change to an existing one, is proposed.
 This is because introducing a scheme could influence the decision-making of parents, caregivers, families and whānau when they are considering early learning options, which would then have flow-on effects for local primary schools in the network further down the track.

 - The Ministry will advise the school in writing that an enrolment scheme is required and that the Ministry will be developing it.
 This step typically happens as part of initial discussions about roll growth.